-I send out an email each Thursday night or Friday that reviews work for the coming week.
-Be sure to read the Friday emails because you are responsible for the information.
+I send out an email each Thursday night Friday that reviews work for the coming week.
+Read the Friday emails because you are responsible for the information.

 Reading:

 Assignments (including all introductory information) are to be read before the class session for which they are assigned.
 Close, careful reading takes time, so plan accordingly.
 Be prepared to discuss the readings in class.